Panasonic FZ2000 vs LX7

 It is notable that the FZ2000 has a microphone port, which is missing on the LX7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the LX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.